• Academic Dishonesty

 When a student receives two unsatisfactory grades (below B-), or an F in any course, the Graduate and Professional Studies Academic Review Committee will review the student's academic performance and potential for degree completion.
 They will make a decision as to whether the student should be placed on probation or be suspended.

-Academic Probation: Academic Probation at Lasell College is designed to be educative and constructive; its purpose is to engage students more deliberately in the process of progressing academically.
+Academic Probation: Academic Probation at Lasell University is designed to be educative and constructive; its purpose is to engage students more deliberately in the process of progressing academically.

 Students who have a cumulative GPA of less than 3.0 or receive a failing grade (Grade of F) will be placed on Academic Probation (and in some cases, will be suspended).